Video games in South Korea: 1980s–1990s

 In January 1975, three units of the relabeled Pong machine Computer TV were installed in the Midopa Department Store in Seoul.
 The newspaper explained it as a "TV game" and said that big companies such as Samsung and Goldstar (now LG) were producing new machines, most of them Pong clones.
 Until the end of the 1970s, "electronic entertainment rooms" quickly spread around the country, despite fierce opposition by conservative parents, media and the regime.
 By 1980, only 43 arcade establishments were government-approved, while many hundreds were opened illegally.
 The Korean video game industry started as mostly an import market, getting machines from Japan and the USA.
-Since it didn't have any form of localization, the arcade manufacturers would put names in Hangul, making some name changes such as "Donkey Kong" becoming "King Kong".
+Since it didn't have any form of localization, the arcade manufacturers would put names in Hangul, making some name changes, such as "Donkey Kong" becoming "King Kong".
 Eventually, Korean companies started to develop their own arcade games.
 One of the first arcade games to be developed by a Korean company is Goindol, released in 1987 by SunA.
 It was also the first one to be released outside of Korea, with the company Sharp Image Electronics licensing it for North American distribution.
 Sharp Image licensed three other arcade games from SunA and Philko for release in North America, and also licensed Kaneko's Air Buster for release in North America.
 In 2001, a company called GameVision licensed six arcade games from Expotato, Andamiro, SemiCom, and Excellent Soft Design for release in North America.
 GameVision also developed a Game Boy Advance port of Tang Tang, which was released by Take-Two Interactive.

 Home computers were a luxury import in Korea in the late 1970s and software programming was the domain of institutes like KIST.
 In 1983, domestic computers – which were clones of Japanese and American models – started being distributed as well as computer magazines.
 In March of the same year, companies like Samsung started to offer computers to schools to raise a computer-savvy generation.
-These same companies would host software competitions, but most of the programmers that won those competitions developing games preferred to use their knowledge for more serious software or jobs.
-In 1984, the computer models became more standardized, with almost all new models based on either MSX or Apple II standard.
+These same companies would host software competitions, but most of the programmers who won those competitions developing games preferred to use their knowledge for more serious software or jobs.
+In 1984, the computer models became more standardized, with almost all new models based on either the MSX or Apple II standard.
 This made it easier to import and copy foreign games, as there was no copyright law in Korea at the time for computer programs.